Tennessee State Player ‘Unresponsive’ In Vanderbilt Game, Taken For Emergency Surgery After Head Injury

 “I know what it is to be a coach.
 I know what it is to have a player whose injured.
 At the end of the day, when serious injuries happen, football becomes secondary.”

-Fans, players, coaches, and other staff members were truly shaken up by the incident and could only hope that the surgery would be able to do the best for Abercrombie.
+Fans, players, coaches, and other staff members were shaken up by the incident and could only hope that the surgery would be able to do the best for Abercrombie.

 Update on injured Tennessee State player Christion Abercrombie.https://t.co/g8btxXdga4